davidkhala/python-utils/poetry/README.md

   - for pypi: `poetry config http-basic.pypi __token__ <PYPI_TOKEN>`

 ## clean up
-- clean up venv: `poetry env remove python`
+clean up venv: `poetry env remove --all`
-  - It will not cleanup cache/dependencies in interpreter
+- It will not clean up cache/dependencies in interpreter